0atman/trebetherick.net/content/haven.md

 to provide accommodation primarily for golfers to visit the new St Enodoc golf course.

-## The 1901 CENSUS for TREBETHERICK
+## The 1901 CENSUS and Early Life in TREBETHERICK

 There were eight households and one uninhabited house, 17 adults and 11 children.
 1901 TREBETHERICK INHABITANTS were 3 farmers, John Wills, John Mably, Charles Mably.
 Humphrey Craddock a stone quarry mason, Ann White a shirt maker seamstress,